 He noticed a promising glow that immediately dimmed when she continued to add more stones to his palm.
 When she took a stone back, the light suddenly brightened.
 “See?”

-“Now that makes absolutely no sense,” Maximilian blinked.
+“That makes absolutely no sense,” Maximilian blinked.

 The healer laughed as she continued to experiment.
 “More is more, it seems to humans.
 But elves think differently.
 We look to balance the world.
 And that balance changes all the time.
 It is good we think this way.
 It keeps us in a state of peace — from waging wars that would unnecessarily disturb the equilibrium.”

+Maximilian shook his head.
 “I do not think that the elves in our troupe are all that peaceful.”
-Maximilian shook his head.

 “Being able to fight does not make them warlike,” L’lea responded wisely.
 “And your men are very kind.
 They have been helping our womenfolk with gathering herbs and such.”